Do I want to improve the future or would I rather make time stand still?

 These are the questions I asked myself at age five, eleven and fourteen.

-Here are my answers at a much later date.
+Here are my answers at age seventy-six.

 I’ve chosen my own careers and created the businesses which made those careers possible.
 I can imagine no other way.